Support and Resources For Pastors and

-Provision is made most plenteously; all is provided that man can need to quench his souls thirst.
-To his conscience the atonement brings peace; to his understanding the gospel brings the richest instruction; to his heart the person of Jesus is the noblest object of affection; to the whole man the truth as it is in Jesus supplies the purest nutriment.
+Provision is made most plenteously; all is provided that man can need to quench his soul’s thirst.
+To his conscience the atonement brings peace; to his understanding the gospel brings the richest instruction; to his heart the person of Jesus is the noblest object of affection; to the whole man the truth as it is in Jesus supplies the purest water.
 Thirst is terrible, but Jesus can remove it.
-Though the soul were utterly famished, Jesus could restore it.
+Though the soul were utterly famished, Jesus can restore it.

-The sinner must come to Jesus, not to works, ordinances, or doctrines, but to a personal Redeemer, who his own self bare our sins in his own body on the tree.
+The sinner must come to a personal Redeemer, who his own self bare our sins in his own body on the tree.
 The bleeding, dying, rising Savior, is the only star of hope to a sinner.
 Oh, for grace to come now and drink...

 + + +